wpbrown/oakproxy/README.md

 AD domain authentication is often a roadblock when enterprises attempt to start modernizing a legacy system using the [strangler pattern](https://docs.microsoft.com/en-us/azure/architecture/patterns/strangler).
 The strangler pattern advocates incrementally peeling functionality out of the legacy system in to a new environment.
 However, legacy and modern authentication do not mix.
 A service running in Azure with an Azure AD security principal has no trust in the AD domain.
 OAKProxy is a gateway that allows the AD domain to trust Azure AD identity.
 With OAKProxy, modern amd legacy authentication can coexist in a single system.

+OAKProxy is for bearer authentication (e.g. REST API calls) only.
+If you are looking for a browser session aware (OIDC to Kerberos) proxy, see [Azure AD Application Proxy](https://docs.microsoft.com/en-us/azure/active-directory/manage-apps/application-proxy).

 ## Features

 * A single instance can proxy any number of applications.